2014 Queens hatchet attack

-On October 23, 2014, a hatchet-wielding man, Zale H. Thompson, attacked four New York City Police Department (NYPD) officers on a crowded sidewalk in the Jamaica neighborhood of Queens, New York City.
+On October 23, 2014, a hatchet-wielding man, Zale H. Thompson, attacked four New York City Police Department (NYPD) officers on a crowded sidewalk in the Jamaica neighborhood of Queens in New York City.
 Officer Kenneth Healey was struck in the head, while Officer Joseph Meeker was injured in the arm.
 Also injured was a female civilian, who was struck by a stray bullet when two other officers shot and killed the perpetrator.
 Investigators discovered that Thompson was a recent Muslim convert.
 His attack was classified as an act of terrorism.

 Attack

 On October 23, 2014, Thompson approached a group of four New York City police officers from behind in the rain on Jamaica Avenue.
 He had previously been hiding behind a bus shelter.
 They were posing for a photograph taken by a freelance photographer on Jamaica Avenue, near Union Hall Street.

 Thompson took out an 18-inch metal hatchet from a backpack, charged the group and brought it down into the back of one of the officer's heads.
 In the ensuing altercation, a second officer was wounded and Thompson was shot dead by the two uninjured officers.
 Both of the wounded police officers had been on the job for only four months.
 While attempting to shoot Thompson, the officers also wounded a female civilian who was struck in the lower back by a stray bullet.